AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Download SDK/Tablestore SDK for .NET.md

 Change records:

 -   Max versions and TTL are supported.
-For more information, see [Max versions and TTL](/intl.en-US/Developer Guide/Wide Column model/Max versions and TTL.md).
+For more information, see [Max versions and TTL](/intl.en-US/Function Introduction/Wide Column model/Max versions and TTL.md).
 -   Auto-increment primary key columns are supported.
-For more information, see [Configure auto-increment primary key columns](/intl.en-US/SDK Reference/. .NET SDK/Table operations/Configure auto-increment primary key columns.md).
+For more information, see [Configure an auto-increment primary key column](/intl.en-US/SDK Reference/.NET SDK/Table/Configure an auto-increment primary key column.md).

 ## Version: 3.0.0